-Any accident involving drunk driving will therefore be subject to a criminal investigation.
+Any accident involving drunk driving in Austin will therefore be subject to a criminal investigation.
 When police arrive at the scene of an accident, they should administer field sobriety tests and/or a breathalyzer to determine whether an individual was driving under the influence.
 If an officer decides that there is probable cause, they may arrest the individual in question.

 Once an arrest is made, the criminal portion of a drunk driving accident case begins.
 The suspect will be brought into police custody, where they will remain unless they are able to make a bail payment.
 Next, the individual in question will be arraigned — in other words, read the charges they face and asked to submit a plea of “guilty,” “not guilty,” or “no contest.”